Halfway Houses in Mobile, AL

 • Interim services for clients

-• Case management, Early intervention for HIV and Transportation assistance
+• Self-help groups, Housing services and Early intervention for HIV

 Stevens Center Of Singing River Services Region 14 - 33.8 miles from Mobile, AL

-Stevens Center Of Singing River Services Region 14 is a sober living house in Pascagoula, Mississippi, 39567 zip code.
+Stevens Center Of Singing River Services Region 14 is a halfway house in Pascagoula, MS, 39567 zip code.

 Address: 4905 Telephone Road, Pascagoula, MS 39567 in Jackson County